LFelipeGomez/JapaneseLearning/README.md

 # JapaneseLearning

-This repository consist in various programs to help the learning of Japanese Kanjis.
+This repository consist in multiple programs to help the learning of Japanese Kanjis.

 ## Programs
 ### KanjiLearning.jl